Free Postage Within Australia

 Can We Be Friends?

-Australia and Indonesia examines the turbulent relationship between these two neighbours and the missteps and missed opportunities on both sides that have prevented the forging of a genuine friendship.
+The third issue of Australian Foreign Affairs examines the turbulent relationship between Australia and Indonesia, and the missteps and missed opportunities that have prevented the forging of a friendship.
 It examines Indonesia’s rise, its sharp religious and political divisions, and the opportunities and challenges this presents for Australia.

-This issue is crucial reading for anyone wanting to understand the intricacies of arguably Australia’s most important relationship.
-The risk for both nations is that, as Asia’s power balance changes, a failure to deepen ties now will lead to a wider gulf in the future.
+Australia and Indonesia is crucial reading for anyone wanting to understand the intricacies of one of Australia’s most important relationships.
+As Asia’s power balance changes, the two neighbours need to deepen ties now to avoid a wider gulf in the future.